 Dr. Karla Estrada has spent over 20 years as an educational leader committed to successfully addressing educational opportunities for all students.
-She recently joined the California Collaborative for Educational Excellence (CCEE) as a Director of Education where she will be spearheading an ambitious effort to help reform California’s special education system.
+She currently serves as the deputy associate director of the California Collaborative for Educational Excellence (CCEE) where she will be spearheading an ambitious effort to help reform California’s special education system.
 CCEE is a state-wide agency responsible for supporting county offices of education, school districts, and charter schools in eliminating opportunity and achievement gaps determined through California’s State Accountability Dashboard.
 Previously, Dr. Karla Estrada served the 56,000 students in Boston Public Schools as the Deputy Superintendent of the Office of Academic and Student Support for Equity Team (ASSET), which includes the Office of Opportunity and Achievement Gap, Office of English Language Learners, Office of Special Education Services, Office of Social Emotional Learning and Wellness and Academics & Professional Learning.
 Her administrative career in the Los Angeles Unified School District involved working with local and central support for over 135 schools in the Intensive Support and Innovation Center where schools with the most autonomy and/or highest needs.

 Her leadership in working with national organizations, school districts, and schools has resulted in the transformation of systems driven on compliance to those engaged in attaining successful instructional outcomes for all students.
 Dr. Estrada has served as a strategic support team member for special education district reviews and has presented nationally in establishing multi-tiered systems of support, including school wide positive behavior support.
 She has provided professional development to district leaders, principals, teachers, paraprofessionals, and parents in meeting the instructional and differentiated needs of students grounded in rigor, addressing exclusionary disciplinary practices, and the disproportionate representation of culturally and linguistically diverse students in special education.